Sree-Suvetha/Angular_Echarts/README.md

 - Displays the charts created that shows the no of users on social media (Instagram, Youtube)
 - It has 3 charts -> Instagram users, Youtube Users and a Comparison chart to show the average increase of users per year
 - The comparison chart can be viewed as a bar, line or pie chart
-- Tooltip, styles etc., has been added through the Echarts Option

 ### Features
 - Displays Instagram and YouTube user data from 2018 to 2024